 As Assist.
 Marketing & Communications Manager Annabelle knows the concept of Le Petit Chef like no other.
 If you have any questions, she is the right person to contact.

-Stunning beaches, natural beauty and snorkeling — this is Bali.
-The tropical paradise in Indonesia and the westernmost of the Lesser Sunda Islands, is a dream for many travelers, who seek sunshine and happy vibes.
-Bali’s locals are some of the friendliest in Southeast Asia and the food is full of color and variety.
+Stunning beaches, natural beauty, and snorkeling — this is Bali.
+This tropical paradise in Indonesia, the westernmost of the Lesser Sunda Islands, is a dream for many travelers who seek sunshine and happy vibes.
+Bali’s locals are some of the friendliest in Southeast Asia, and the food is full of color and variety.
 We recommend the 12 best and coolest restaurants on the island.

 Tip #1: Santanera

 Santanera promises you a wonderful time.
 The menu combines Latin American cuisine with Mediterranean influences and the best ingredients the island has to offer.
-After your meal, delicious drinks await you in the rooftop bar, promising an all-round successful dinner evening.
+After your meal, delicious drinks await you at the rooftop bar, promising an all-around successful evening.

 In addition to the menu, we must also highlight the surroundings in which you will dine: lots of plants, herringbone floors, marble tables, and leather banquettes make this a truly beautiful place.
 The floor-to-ceiling windows also give you the feeling of dining outdoors.